Vortitron/energy-sensor-generator/README.md

   - If you swap a device between power sockets, use the `Reassign Energy Data` service to transfer energy data to the new device association.
   - Call the service `energy_sensor_generator.reassign_energy_data` with parameters `from_device` and `to_device` (e.g., `plug_1` to `plug_2`).
   - This updates the stored data to associate energy with the new device name.

+### Constant Power Devices
+Some appliances (such as hard-wired hot water cylinders or three-phase heaters) only expose an `on/off` switch yet draw a predictable amount of power.
+You can now model these without an inline power meter:

+1. Go to **Settings → Devices & Services → Energy Sensor Generator → Configure**.
+2. Press **Configure constant power devices** to open the dedicated editor:
+   - Pick the controlling switch (or input boolean) from the dropdown.
+   - Enter the rated wattage in the numeric field (kW can be entered as `3000` W).
+   - Optionally provide a friendly name override, then choose **Add / update device**.
+   - Repeat for every fixed-load circuit, then choose **Done** to return to the main form.
+3. Submit the options.
+The integration will create energy + period sensors that watch the switch state and apply the constant wattage whenever the switch reports `on`/`open`.
+4. Include the new energy sensors (e.g., `sensor.boiler_constant_energy`) in the Energy dashboard just like sensors derived from real power meters.

+This method is ideal for fixed loads that are either fully on or off; the integration automatically ignores unavailable states and debounces rapid toggles.
 - **Monitoring**:
   - View sensor states in **Developer Tools > States** (e.g., `sensor.plug_1_energy`, `sensor.plug_1_daily_energy`).
   - Check energy usage in the **Energy** dashboard.